 You also get 1% cashback on transportation.
 This includes any gas purchases as well as rideshares such as Lyft and Uber.

-For the first 6 months, you're only charged 7.99% interest.
+For the first 3 months, earn 5% cash back on all purchases (up to $2,000 in total purchases).
+You also get a 0% introductory interest rate on balance transfers for the first 6 months (22.99% after that).
+This offer is extended to April 30th, 2023.
 For someone who needs to make a large purchase that may carry over into the following months, this is a great time to get this card.

 So what else is good about this card?